Updated April 17, 2025

 - Make sure that you have a digital version of your book.
 You (or your narrator) don't want to record while turning physical pages—the mic will pick up this noise.

 - Are you recording or are you going to hire someone to do this?
 If you wrote a memoir or nonfiction book, I highly suggest you record the audiobook book yourself.
-It makes it more personable for your audience and enjoyable for you.
+It makes it more relatable for your audience and enjoyable for you.
 Not to mention, this will lower your cost.
 However, if you wrote a fiction book, you may need to hire someone with an acting skill set.

 - Work with an audiobook producer.
 I know many of us want to have our hands in all aspects of a project like this, but take my advice and let an expert take the wheel.
 There is a lot more that goes into the producing side of an audiobook than you would think.
 There is a learning curve when it comes to fixing audio, making sure the volume is the same throughout the book, and adding music.
 If you record at home, you need a good USB mic.
 I recommend the Blue Yeti, a well-insulated room or soundbox, and finally a recording software (Audacity is free).